Great Saphirewings – Hummingbirds

 The plumage is mostly an iridescent green – except for the sapphire-colored wings.
 Its scientific name is derived from Greek referring to its “bright wings” and “blue wings”.

-Female looks similar to the male, but can be identified by her pinkish-brown under plumage.
+The female looks similar to the male but can be identified by her pinkish-brown underplumage.

 Nesting / Breeding

-The female Great Saphirewing is responsible for building the cup-shaped nest out of plant fibers woven together and green moss on the outside for camouflage in a protected location in a shrub, bush or tree.
-She lines the nest with soft plant fibers, animal hair and feather down, and strengthens the structure with spider webbing and other sticky material, giving it an elastic quality to allow it to stretch to double its size as the chicks grow and need more room.
+The female Great Saphirewings is responsible for building the cup-shaped nest out of plant fibers woven together and green moss on the outside for camouflage in a protected location in a shrub, bush, or tree.
+She lines the nest with soft plant fibers, animal hair, and feathers down, and strengthens the structure with spider webbing and other sticky material, giving it an elastic quality to allow it to stretch to double its size as the chicks grow and need more room.
 The nest is typically found on a low, thin horizontal branch.

-As is the case with other hummingbird species, the chicks are brooded only the first week or two, and left alone even on cooler nights after about 12 days – probably due to the small nest size.
+As is the case with other hummingbird species, the chicks are brooded only the first week or two and are left alone even on cooler nights after about 12 days – probably due to the small nest size.
 The chicks leave the nest when they are about 20 days old.

 Diet / Feeding